-BIM/CAD models can be heavy and need some special attention before you can load their geometry into Arkio on smartphones and mobile VR devices.
+BIM/CAD models can be heavy and need some special attention before you can load their geometry into on smartphones and mobile VR devices.
 Here are some steps to keep your models clean so they can be loaded without problems by anyone in your meetings.

-Quest and Quest 2 use a mobile processor, Meta recommends not loading more than 250.000 polygons on a Quest to keep the experience running at a comfortable 72 fps.
-We ran tests with imported models up to 900.000 polygons but we don't recommend loading this many polygons as the experience can be uncomfortable.
-If you need to view large models on a Quest we recommend turning off your shadows in settings as this will boost performance considerably.
+Quest 2 or later use a mobile processor, Meta recommends not loading more than 250.000 triangles on these devices to keep the experience running at a comfortable framerate.
+Arkio's supports loading larger models you can load models of up to 10M triangles (10.000.000) we recommend doing some testing to guarantee a comfortable performance for your users.
+If you need to view large models on a Quest or other mobile device we recommend turning off your shadows in view settings as this will boost performance.

-To prevent mobile devices from crashing we added a maximum number of polygons and file size that can be loaded to Arkio.
-If imports exceed these numbers the models will only be partially loaded, when the maximum file size is exceeded the models will not be loaded as your device will not have enough memory to process this file.
-We recommend keeping your total number of imported triangles in the scene under 450.000 polygons so all supported Arkio devices can load the models in a comfortable experience.
+To prevent mobile devices from crashing we added a maximum number of triangles and file size that can be loaded to Arkio.
+If imports exceed these numbers the models will only be partially loaded, when the maximum file size is exceeded the models will not be loaded as your device will not have enough memory to process this.
+We recommend keeping your total number of imported triangles in the scene under 1.000.000 triangles so all supported Arkio devices can load the models comfortably.